FastMoq

 In 3.0.0, Strict was documented as a broader switch that affected multiple behaviors at once, including preconfigured object substitution, non-public fallback behavior, and strict Moq behavior.

-In the current repo, Strict is primarily a compatibility property layered over MockFeatures.FailOnUnconfigured rather than the single entry point for the full strict profile.
+In the current v4 release line, Strict is primarily a compatibility property layered over MockFeatures.FailOnUnconfigured rather than the single entry point for the full strict profile.

 What changed: